 ‘70s New Wave Drops’ album was recorded at Miloco’s The Square, a quirky studio in the heart of Hoxton Square, Shoreditch, using an SSL G Series console with Telefunken and Calrec mic pre’s.
 The kit was mic’d up with 12 microphones including Coles Ribbons, Neumann U47 FETs and AKG C28 valve mics.
 All of the tracks were recorded on to a 16 track 2” analogue tape machine.

 Based around an SSL G Series console and a fantastic collection of outboard, Miloco’s Engine Room was the obvious choice for mixing.
 EAR valve EQs, Manley Vari-Mu Compressors and Calrec PQ1161 EQs all feature prominently in the mix.

-Offered as drum multi-tracks, mixes, drum stems and drum loops, everyone’s needs are catered for.
+Offered as drum multi-tracks, mixes and drum stems, drum loops and the new MP3 practice tracks everyone’s needs are catered for.
 All of the multi-tracks come with session templates including Pro Tools, Logic, Cubase, Ableton Live, Reaper and Studio One.
 An OMF file is also provided should you need to export the 24 bit 44.1 WAVs into any other DAW.
 To make life that little bit easier, a beat tempo map is included to help sync up the drum machines.